clydebarrow/esphome-docs-hugo/content/components/wireguard.md

 The lambda equivalent is `id(wireguard_id).disable()`.

 {{< note >}}
-To disable |wireguard| since device boot you can execute this action in the [`on_boot`]({{< ref "components/esphome#esphome-on_boot" >}}) step.
+To disable unicode:: WireGuard 0xAE since device boot you can execute this action in the [`on_boot`]({{< ref "components/esphome#esphome-on_boot" >}}) step.

 {{< /note >}}